emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/01-Problem_Solving_With_Analytics.md

 Caution about interpreting R-squared
 How you interpret R-squared depends heavily on the problem you're trying to model and the data you use.
 For tough problems, a very low R-squared may be acceptable.
 Also, a high R-squared may result from a poor model.
 However, in general, the higher the R-squared the better, especially as you add and remove predictor variables to determine the strongest predictive model.
 To read more about interpreting R-squared, see here.

+## Multiple Linear Regression

+Y = β 0 + β1X1 + β2 X 2

+The X's represent the values for each variable.
+These come directly from the data.
+The β's come from the linear regression model. β 0 is the intercept.
+The other β's represent the relationship between the predictor variable X and the target variable Y.

+Transforming Categorical Variables

 You will then learn how to create linear regression models to help you predict numerical data such as sales.
 You'll dive deep into these concepts: